Seoul’s ruined Jumbo Jet, the Juan T. Trippe

 Nose cone of the Juan T. Trippe

-SY figured all the logistics for this trip, for which I’m heavily in her debt.
+SY figured all the logistics for this trip, not surprisingly since she’s Korean.
 It meant taking a combination of several trains and buses out of central Seoul 40km or so.

 “We’re nearly at the end of the line,” she said, as the bus pulled round another twisting turn amongst Korea’s tall green mountains.